audio-visual.journal

 040424

-re-reading CinemaTexas Notes and refining my notes on their research and writing process
+re-reading CinemaTexas Notes and refining my notes on their research and writing process.

 [ID: A book cover, featuring a gradient that begins at the top of the cover as an aqua blue and descends into a warm toned image of a man walking through sparse foliage.
 The title appears in the the upper third of the cover, with one line reading “CinemaTexas” and underneath is “Notes.”
 Below that is the subtitle, “The Early Days of Austin Film Culture.”
 The middle third includes the text “Edited by Louis Black with Collins Swords.”
 In the lowest third is an overlaid image of a diagram which includes several arrows pointing across and between short text descriptions of events.
 The diagram is labled "figure 1.
 A summary of the oppositional and circular narrative structure of SUNRISE."
 END ID.]